IBM-Cloud/Kitura-Starter/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)
 [![Join the chat at https://gitter.im/IBM-Swift/Kitura](https://badges.gitter.im/IBM-Swift/Kitura.svg)](https://gitter.im/IBM-Swift/Kitura?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Starter application for Kitura Web Framework**
+**Bluemix starter application for Kitura web framework**

 ## Summary

-This is a starter [Kitura](https://github.com/IBM-Swift/Kitura) application meant to be used as a starting point to get your own Kitura application up and running.
-See instructions for [Installation on OS X ](https://github.com/IBM-Swift/Kitura#installation-os-x) or [Installation on Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based).
+Kitura-Starter-Bluemix is a [Kitura](https://github.com/IBM-Swift/Kitura) based server application that you can use as a starting point to get your own Kitura application up and running on Bluemix.
+After cloning this GitHun repo to your local syste, you can deploy this application to Bluemix right away.
+If you'd also like to run Kitura-Starter-Bluemix locally, then see the instructions for installation on [OS X ](https://github.com/IBM-Swift/Kitura#installation-os-x) or installation on [Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based) for details on system level dependencies you may need before attempting to execute this app.

 ## Clone, build and run
 1. `git clone https://github.com/IBM-Swift/Kitura-Starter-Bluemix.git && cd Kitura-Starter-Bluemix`